umple/umple/.github/ISSUE_TEMPLATE.md

 Actual results

-Please include your build log output.
+Please include any build log output.
 If long, please paste it into a [gist](https://gist.github.com/) and link to it here.

 ## Labelling and Assigning

-Add any relevant label's for this issue, such as 'associations', 'Component-UmpleOnline', etc. as well as Priority- and Diffic- label.
+If possible, please try to add any relevant label's for this issue, such as 'associations', 'Component-UmpleOnline', etc. as well as Priority- and Diffic- label.

-If you are planning on fixing this issue, or know who will, please assign it.
-Do **not** blindly assign an issue unless you are confident who will be fixing the issue.
+If you are planning on fixing this issue, or know who will, please assign it to yourself.

+In the above use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting.